glencbz/notes/unit-3/ruby/control_flow.md

 heroic = true

 # we'll always have opposite-speak, of course
-# if heroic tendencies are not noble & true, do something evil
 if heroic != true
   do_something_evil
 end

 # same thing, using bang (!whatever) to inverse what we mean
-# do something evil if you're not heroic
 do_something_evil if !heroic

 # but we've also got 'unless'
-# unless you're some heroic weirdo, do something evil, it's more fun
 unless heroic
   do_something_evil
 end

 # oh look, it works inline, too
-# do something evil unless you're a heroic weirdo
 do_something_evil unless heroic
 ```